-Recreation Programming uses leisure education programs, and recreation to enhance your physical and mental health, functional abilities, independence, and quality of life.
+Recreation Programming uses leisure education programs, and recreation participation in community programs to help use leisure time to enhance your health, functional abilities, independence, and quality of life.

-Community Involvement is often included, using community resources on a group and individual basis as part of our program.
+Community Involvement is often included, using community resources on a group and individual basis (e.g., outings to recreation centres, movies) as part of our program.
 Where possible, we will also try to maintain any involvement in existing community activities (e.g., sports teams, clubs).

-Psychiatric Support includes psychiatric assessment and monitoring of a medical plan which are provided by a consulting Psychiatrist and the Registered Nurse on-site.
-Your parent(s) and/or guardian(s) will be consulted to provide consent for any assessments and medical interventions.
+Psychiatric Support includes psychiatric assessment and monitoring of a medical plan which are provided by a consulting Psychiatrist and the Nurse.
+Your parent(s) and/or guardian(s) will be consulted to provide consent for any assessments and medical intervention.

 Psychology Support may include consultation to you, your treatment team, and/or family to assist with better understanding mental health needs, diagnoses, learning needs and strengths, and determining interventions that will best support you and your success.
 Although not typical, occasionally, under certain circumstances, there may be the opportunity for you to meet directly with psychology staff for treatment or assessment to help in identifying and reaching your treatment goals; in this situation, a separate consent process would be involved.
 Specialized Accommodations: We recognize the individual and unique needs of those participating in our programs.
 We are able to accommodate spiritual/religious, ethno-cultural, medical, and dietary needs as identified at any point of your service with Lutherwood.
 In certain cases, we will seek outside resources if we are unable to provide the type of accommodation required internally.